J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - The radial wave function can be described using the [[Special functions and orthogonal relations#Associated Laguerre polynomials|associated Laguerre polynomials]]
 - The entire normalised wave function is:
 $$\psi_{nlm}=\sqrt{\left(\frac{2}{n}\right)^3\frac{(n-l+1)!}{2n(n+l)!}}\exp(-\rho/n)\left(\frac{2\rho}{n}\right)^l\left[L^{2l+1}_{n-l-1}(2\rho/n)\right]Y^m_l(\theta,\phi)$$
-- The wave functions are mutully orthogonal
+- The wave functions are mutually orthogonal

 - When $m\neq0$, the solutions are complex
 - To make real orbitals, use a _linear combination_ of $+m$ and $-m$